wp-plugins/nvd3-visualisations/readme.txt

 Two WP standard ways to install the package.

 1. Go to wordpress 'Dashboard' front page.
-1. Select PlugIns / Add New for searching new plugin from internet.
+1. Select PlugIns / Add New for searching new plugin from Wordpress library of plugins.
-1. Write 'NVD3' to the search box + Search PlugIns.
+1. Write 'NVD3 Visualisations' to the search box + Search PlugIns.
-1. Select 'Install Now' under the result of 'NVD3 tools'.
+1. Select 'Install Now' under the result of 'NVD3 Visualisations'.
-1. Activate the PlugIn on WordPress after its download.
+1. Activate the PlugIn normally on WordPress after its download.
-1. Create a new page for charts selection gallery by calling [demosGallery] shortcode.
+1. Create a new page (Pages / Add New) for charts selection gallery by calling [demosGallery] shortcode at 1st.
-1. View + bookmark this page and start to clone your charts & edit them.
+1. View + bookmark this page for future use on browser and start to clone your charts & edit them.
-1. More tips: go to nvd3 plugin's edit (Plugins->Installed plugins->NVD3 Visualisations->edit) and start to read from read_me_1st.txt.
+1. More tips: go to nvd3 plugin's edit (Plugins / Installed plugins / NVD3 Visualisations / edit) and start to read from read_me_1st.txt file.

 Or you may want to do it: 'old traditional way'.

-1. Download `nvd3` folder into your local computer.
+1. Download `nvd3` folder into your local computer from WordPress plugins website (https://wordpress.org/plugins/nvd3-visualisations/) normally.
+1. Unzip the package locally.
 1. Upload this folder next to the `/wp-content/plugins/` directory into your WordPress server side.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Create a new page for charts selection gallery by calling [demosGallery] shortcode.
+1. Create a new page (Pages / Add New) for charts selection gallery by calling [demosGallery] shortcode at 1st.
-1. View + bookmark this page and start to clone your charts & edit them.
+1. View + bookmark this page for future use on browser and start to clone your charts & edit them.
-1. More tips: go to nvd3 plugin's edit (Plugins->Installed plugins->NVD3 Visualisations->edit) and start to read from read_me_1st.txt.
+1. More tips: go to nvd3 plugin's edit (Plugins / Installed plugins / NVD3 Visualisations / edit) and start to read from read_me_1st.txt file.

 == Frequently Asked Questions ==

+= I am not a tech guru & I hate to learn JavaScript API etc, is there any - just a simple way - to draw charts? =

+Shortcode [jsChart] is your easy solution then: first create charts gallery by [demosGallery] shortcode & then start cloning your own charts to the new page/post.
+Each cloning of new chart creates you full example call of [jsChart] shortcode with a lot of options for it that you can try to turn on and off.
+All this happens safely in preview mode of WordPress before you are happy & ready to publish it all.

 = How can I visualize my own data set? =